 Do & Don’t of Pooja Room Vastu

-Place light or Diya in the south-east corner of the pooja room.
+Place light or Diya in the southeast corner of the pooja room.
 You will then be able to see your inner light shine through.

 Avoid keeping photographs (pictures) of the dead/ancestors in the prayer zone.